robertdebock/ansible-role-cis/README.md

       # 1.1.5 Ensure noexec option set on /tmp partition (Scored)
       # `noexec` can't be set in a container.
       cis_tmp_noexec: no

       # 1.1.6 Ensure separate partition exists for /var (Scored)
       # Can't create a partition in CI.
       cis_var_partition: no

       # 1.1.7 Ensure separate partition exists for /var/tmp (Scored)
       # Can't create a partition in CI.
       cis_var_tmp_partition: no

+      # 1.1.11 Ensure separate partition exists for /var/log (Scored)
+      # Can't create a partition in CI.
+      cis_var_log_partition: no

+      # 1.1.12 Ensure separate partition exists for /var/log/audit (Scored)
+      # Can't create a partition in CI.
+      cis_var_log_audit_partition: no

+      # 1.1.13 Ensure separate partition exists for /home (Scored)
+      # Can't create a partition in CI.
+      cis_home_partition: no
 ```

 The machine may need to be prepared using `molecule/resources/prepare.yml`: